nhsy/ai-streamlit-playground/README.md

 The app will automatically detect which providers are available based on:
 - Ollama: Service running on localhost:11434
 - watsonx: Valid credentials in `.env` file

+### Model Selection & Management

+- **Model Switcher**: Select from installed models.
+Hover over the info icon for details (size, params, quantization).
+- **Download from Library**: Use the "Pull New Model" expander to:
+    - Choose from suggested models optimized for your hardware (e.g., 16GB RAM).
+    - Enter a custom model name from the Ollama library to download it.
+    - Track download progress in real-time.

 ### Chat Mode